-- When you get an email from an undergrad in the program, respond within two working days to set up a time to meet (ideally in your research environment).
+- When you get an email from an undergrad in the program, respond within two working days to set up a time to connect.

-- Meet with the undergrad.
+- Connect with the undergraduate student.
 To get the conversation rolling, you can say things like:

-- If you are interested in engaging a student beyond an initial conversation (e.g., paper discussions, mentoring through a research project related to your thesis or dissertation), communicate your interest and availability to the student as soon as possible (see Additional Ways of Participating).
-If you are not interested, consider introducing the undergrad to others who may be able to support his or her interests.
+- If you are interested in engaging a student beyond a conversation (e.g., paper discussions, mentoring through a research project related to your thesis or dissertation), communicate your interest and availability to the student as soon as possible.
+If you are not interested, consider introducing the undergraduate to others who may be able to support his or her interests.

-- At the end of the semester, we will send you a survey that asks how many students you met, how things went, and whether or not you will participate the following semester.
-We ask that you complete this survey so that we can best track the number of students served & identify graduate students for Outstanding Service.
+- At the end of the semester, you will receive a survey asking how many students you met, how things went, and whether or not you will participate the following semester.
+We ask that you complete this survey so that we can track the number of students served and identify graduate students for outstanding service.